zainzafarpro/reactjs/README.md

 };

 export const WithPremiumLabel = (Card) => {
-  //This statement returns a function/component and we can receive props over here return (props) => {
+  //This statement returns a new component and we can receive props over here return (props) => {
+    // a function returns some piece of jsx so we will now return jsx here return (
       // some code of premium label: <div>Premium</div>
       <Card {...props} />;
+    )
   };
 };